devsai9/AOOD-GraphPrinter-2025/README.md

-# Grapher Printer
+# Graph Printer
+<ins>**Graph printer for teachers**</ins>

+Graph Printer is a tool that can be used by math teachers in order to display or print graphs that can be copied onto worksheets or projected during class for their students.
+The window and ticks can be adjusted, and there are also options to customize the graph, including support for units in terms of pi.
+Simply adjust settings and save the graph to be used on any worksheet.

-This tool is intended for math teachers to assist in making graphs that can be copied onto worksheets, inspired by our product owner Mr. Panzarella ([christopher_panzarella@hcpss.org](mailto:christopher_panzarella@hcpss.org)) for whom we are grateful for his guidance and feedback.
+This tool was nspired by our product owner Mr. Panzarella ([christopher_panzarella@hcpss.org](mailto:christopher_panzarella@hcpss.org)) for whom we are grateful for his guidance and feedback.

 The tool can be accessed at [https://devsai9.github.io/AOOD-GraphingPrinter-2025/](https://devsai9.github.io/AOOD-GraphingPrinter-2025/).